-- Track the annual numbers of relevant presentations made in the monthly stormwater coordinating committee meetings, employees who receive online training on stormwater pollution prevention in municipal operations, employees who receive trainings on SPCC, Parts Washer and HAZWOPER, and views of the relevant YouTube Videos. - Complete employee training on sediment and erosion control for land disturbance activities. - The KC Green Team will continue to play a role in shaping the City's policies. - The KC Green Team will organize at least three activities or events annually to educate and inspire staff on green solutions and sustainability with City operations (Note: the last two goals were originally listed under Section 1.4 BMP 1.
+- Track the annual numbers of relevant presentations made in the monthly stormwater coordinating committee meetings, employees who receive online training on stormwater pollution prevention in municipal operations, employees who receive training on SPCC, Parts Washer and HAZWOPER, and views of the relevant YouTube Videos. - Complete employee training on sediment and erosion control for land disturbance activities. - The KC Green Team will continue to play a role in shaping the City's policies. - The KC Green Team will organize at least three activities or events annually to educate and inspire staff on green solutions and sustainability with City operations (Note: the last two goals were originally listed under Section 1.4 BMP 1.
 Implement Programs through Leadership, Partnership, and Supporting Role.
 They are moved here for content appropriateness.).

 BMP 1: Using webinars as training resources.
 To keep staff abreast with the current advancement in stormwater management and watershed planning, Water Services Department enrolled a group membership with the Center for Watershed Protection to access training resources, in lieu of having presentations in internal meetings.
 Twenty city staff, across different City departments and with job responsibilities that can impact City's stormwater and watershed management policies and practices, were provided the access to the Center's member services, which included webinars.
-During the reporting period, employees attended the webinars on Erosion and Sediment Control (7), Climate Change and Urban Flooding Issues (5), and Urban Forestry: Modeling Nature Based Solutions and Realistic Restoration Targets in Urban Areas.
+During the reporting period, employees attended the webinars on Realistic Restoration Targets in Urban Areas (13), Non-structural BMPs (18), Behavior Change (14), Stormwater Standards (18), Methods to Address Pollution Sources from Municipal Practices (18), Stakeholder Engagement (18), and Maintaining Forests in Stream Restoration (18).

 BMP 2: Employee training related to sediment and erosion control at construction sites.
 For employee training related to sediment and erosion control at construction sites, refer to Section 4.6 for details.
-A total of 102 city employees received the training on the new land disturbance permit requirement and sediment and erosion control measures.
+Eight city employees received the training on the new land disturbance permit requirement and sediment and erosion control measures.

 BMP 3: Employee training related to municipal operations.
 The City's Office of Environmental Quality provided City employees with training on Parts Washer; Spill Prevention, Control and Countermeasure (SPCC), and HAZWOPER requirements.
-During the reporting period, the numbers of the employees that received training on Parts Washer, SPCC and HAZWOPER-related were: 17, 22 and 84, respectively.
+During the reporting period, the numbers of employees that received training on Parts Washer, SPCC and HAZWOPER-related were: 1, 38 and 45, respectively.

-In previous year, Water Services Department purchased a license for online access to three videos for stormwater pollution prevention education.
+Water Services Department continues to use online accesses to three videos for stormwater pollution prevention education.
 These videos are produced by Excal Visual, and the titles are: Stormwatch; A Drop in the Bucket, and Rain Check.
 Each video is designed for stormwater pollution prevention education for employees working outdoors with materials, wastes and operational activities that could potentially impact the quality of the stormwater runoff.
 Water Services Department uses these videos to target employees from both City operations and private industries.
 During the reporting period, Water Services Department focused the training on private industries.
 See Section 7.2.
 Inspections and enforcement control measures - BMP 2 for details.